Home of the Last Great Event

 Located just outside the town of Yarmouth, and village of Freshwater, on the west of the Isle of Wight, East Afton Farmhouse is perfectly placed for group holidays, and exploring the wider Island.
 Only a few minutes-drive from several of the Island’s highest-rated beaches, with plenty of scenic walks weaving their way through areas of outstanding natural beauty and beyond.

 Neighbouring Tapnell Farm offers plenty of things to do during your holiday, all within walking distance.
 Tapnell Farm Park is an all-weather visitor attraction, with lots of animals to come and meet, and lots of indoor and outdoor play to keep kids entertained.
-Next door to the farm park, The Cow Co Restaurant and Bar serves a delicious beef and dairy inspired menu for lunch and dinner, and runs regular events on Thursday evenings.
-There is also a clay pigeon shooting range on site, run by Top Targets, and an outdoor activity provider, Isle of Wight Adventure Activities.
+Next door to the farm park, The Cow Restaurant and Bar uses only the best quality home grown and local produce, and is known for the best burgers on the Island!
+There is also a clay pigeon shooting range on site run by Top Targets, bike hire and the Isle of Wight Aqua Park (opening soon).